Arktische/meica-python/README.md

 An all-in-one package makes AI training much easier.
 Here are high-level components below:

-- `meica.Trainer`: Config-driven training framework,
+## Features
+### `meica.Trainer`
+config-driven training framework extends `accelerate.Accelerator`
-  1. **You Just write the forward logic**.
+- **You Just write the forward logic**.

-  2. 100% compatible with huggingface `accelerate.Accelerator`.
+- 100% compatible with huggingface `accelerate.Accelerator`.
 That means you can use all features of `accelerate.Accelerator` without any modification.

-  3. All types injected by conf **support IDE intelisense** and **static type checking**, no more messy python code without type hints!
+- All types injected by conf **support IDE intelisense** and **static type checking**, no more messy python code without type hints!

-  4. Config-driven, no more messy `if/else` branch to adapt to different scenarios!
+- Config-driven, no more messy `if/else` branch to adapt to different scenarios!

 - Coming soon:
   - Diffusion/FlowMatching trainer support
     - QwenImageEdit